groupwhere/skill-tivo/README.md

 * "Tivo channel up"
 * "Tivo channel down"

+Mycroft will respond with, e.g.:
+* "Bob's Tivo is currently watching channel 231"
-Mycroft will respond with, e.g., "Bob's Tivo is currently watching channel 231 Raider's of the Lost Ark."
+* "Bob's Tivo is currently watching channel 231 Raider's of the Lost Ark" (with your zap2it account setup and with the correct lineup selected with their service)